Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-|See Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV and Table 12.
-Newborn Antiretroviral Dosing Recommendations for prevention of perinatal transmission.
+|Note: No dosing information is available for preterm infants or infants weighing <2 kg at birth.
+(See Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV and Table 12 for information about using raltegravir for the prevention of perinatal HIV transmission).

-Neonates ≥37 Weeks of Gestation (Weighing ≥2 kg):
+Neonates Aged ≥37 Weeks and Weighing ≥2 kg

-Note: If the mother has taken raltegravir 2 to 24 hours prior to delivery, the neonate’s first dose should be delayed until 24 to 48 hours after birth.
+Note: If the mother has taken raltegravir 2 hours to 24 hours prior to delivery, the neonate’s first dose should be delayed until 24 hours to 48 hours after birth.

 Note: For children weighing 11 kg to 20 kg, either oral suspension or chewable tablets can be used.

-Pediatric Dose for Chewable Tablets, Film-Coated Tablets, and HD Tablets
+Child and Adolescent Dose for Chewable Tablets, Film-Coated Tablets, and HD Tablets

 Children Weighing ≥11 kg: